 - Typeset and measure dimensions, spacing, and positioning of page elements, such as copy and illustrations, to verify conformance to specifications, using printer’s ruler or layout software.

-Proofreader or Copy Marker Skills
+Things a Proofreader or Copy Marker Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.